BenjaminSoelberg/kingsong-soft-tuner-hack/README.md

 To build the apk yourself (on linux):

 * Run `./init.sh` and then `./apply_patch.sh` to patch and build a new apk
-* Install the resulting apk using your browser on your android phone by going to http://your-local-ip:8000
+* Install the resulting apk using your browser on your android phone by going to http://your-local-wifi-ip:8000

-You can find your local ip on linux using `ip addr` or `ifconfig`
+You can find your local wifi ip on linux using `ip addr` or `ifconfig`